gmmorris/gmmorris.github.io/_posts/2022-02-23-managing-distributed-teams.md

 I'd caution anyone taking management advice from me to keep in mind that I have no idea what I'm doing.
 I'm just figuring this out as I go along.

-With that in mind, I'd suggest you treat this post as anecdotal observations on managing distibuted teams, rather than advice on how to do it well.
+With that in mind, I'd suggest you treat this post as anecdotal observations on managing distributed teams, rather than advice on how to do it well.

 # Part III: On Managing Distributed Teams